Ahanlei123/genshinblkstuff-Releasesed/README.md

 Now you can use it without compile.

 # How to use
-Download Releases.you need write `blkstuff.exe rebuild 00000000.blk`and edit `Process.bin`.after press enter in console,and you have rebuilded.blk.
+Download Releases.you need write `blkstuff.exe repack 00000000.blk`and edit `Process.bin`.after press enter in console,and you have rebuilded.blk.